galaxy-genome-annotation/python-chado/README.rst

 History
 -------

+- 2.1.3
+    - bugfix: make --species a mandatory arg for organism creation
+    - bugfix: fix features deletion when deleting an analysis or an organism

 - 2.1.2
     - skip whole database schema reflection for simple tasks (analysis and organism management)
     - fix polypeptide creation for genes beginning at position 0